webplatform/docs/dom/Selection/collapse/index.md

 }}{{Method Parameter
 |Name=offset
 |Data type=Number
-|Description=The number of units from the start in which to place the caret or collapsed selection.
+|Description=
+offset
+    0 - Collapses the selection from the anchor to the beginning of parentNode's text.
+    1 - Collapses the selection from the anchor to the end of parentNode's text.
 |Optional=No
 }}
 |Method_applies_to=dom/Selection